Trevohack/DynastyPersist/README.md

 #### SSH Key Generation

 * Gain access to a server using `ssh` key generation.
 This module creates an `id_rsa` key for every user.
 Which can be used for reverse access.
-After, running this module the attacker has the ability to connect to the server via `ssh`.
+After, running this module the attacker can connect to the server via `ssh`.

 * This can be manually done using the `ssh-keygen` command.
 However, the module creates a private key for every user in no time.